wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

    pwd
    </strong></pre>

-   If you didn't fork the repo, create folder for account "juliemr".
+   Alternately, if you didn't fork the repo, create folder for account "juliemr", the account holding our sample repo.

-1. Clone the sample repository :
+1. Clone the sample repository using your own account name:

-   <pre><strong>git clone https://github.com/juliemr/protractor-demo/
+   <pre><strong>git clone https://github.com/<em>your account name</em>/protractor-demo/
    cd protractor-demo
    </strong></pre>